jEsuSdA/the-perfect-desktop/README.md

 *Unzip 7z files and copy folder to /usr/share/themes or ~/.themes/*

-##### Papirus theme for aMule
-Copy the zip file to '/usr/share/amule/skins/' and select the theme in aMule settings.

-##### Papirus theme for gFTP
-Download and extract the 7zip file.
-Then exec install.sh

-##### Papirus theme for Zim
-Download and extract the 7zip file.
-Then exec install.sh

 ### Papirus

 [Papirus Icon theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme/) is a complete awesome Icon Theme.